 Faithfulness >> Hope based on perseverance – We are not called to place our hope in

-fails us, our hopes are dashed, and then love is no longer possible.
-For us, we
+that if it fails, our hope fails with it, and then love is no longer possible.

 KJV